Rob-P-Smith/JQsim/README.md

 Currently I have shifted from a per qubit state tracker to a single state vector representing
 the state of the entire system.
 No measurements are taken along the process, preserving all
 information until the final measurement, as a real QC does.
+The computational basis states are
+observable as gates are added.

 Practical upper limit for qubit creation at this point is ~14 qubits, which consumes roughly
 30gb of RAM.
 This will be an item to address in the future and eliminate the rampant memory consumption.